bulgantamiri/fibostackclient/doc/source/cli/man/openstack.rst

 .. _manpage:

 ====================
-:program:`openstack`
+:program:`fibostack`
 ====================

-OpenStack Command Line
+fibostack Command Line

 SYNOPSIS
 ========

-:program:`openstack` [<global-options>] <command> [<command-arguments>]
+:program:`fibostack` [<global-options>] <command> [<command-arguments>]

-:program:`openstack help` <command>
+:program:`fibostack help` <command>

-:program:`openstack` :option:`--help`
+:program:`fibostack` :option:`--help`

 DESCRIPTION
 ===========

-:program:`openstack` provides a common command-line interface to OpenStack APIs.
-It is generally equivalent to the CLIs provided by the OpenStack project client libraries, but with a distinct and consistent command structure.
+:program:`fibostack` provides a common command-line interface to fibostack APIs.
+It is generally equivalent to the CLIs provided by the fibostack project client libraries, but with a distinct and consistent command structure.

 AUTHENTICATION METHODS
 ======================

-:program:`openstack` uses a similar authentication scheme as the OpenStack project CLIs, with the credential information supplied either as environment variables or as options on the command line.
+:program:`fibostack` uses a similar authentication scheme as the fibostack project CLIs, with the credential information supplied either as environment variables or as options on the command line.
 The primary difference is the use of 'project' in the name of the options ``OS_PROJECT_NAME``/``OS_PROJECT_ID`` over the old tenant-based names.

 ::

-    export OS_AUTH_URL=<url-to-openstack-identity>
+    export OS_AUTH_URL=<url-to-fibostack-identity>
     export OS_PROJECT_NAME=<project-name>
     export OS_USERNAME=<user-name>
     export OS_PASSWORD=<password>  # (optional)

-:program:`openstack` can use different types of authentication plugins provided by the keystoneclient library.
+:program:`fibostack` can use different types of authentication plugins provided by the keystoneclient library.
 The following default plugins are available:

 * ``token``: Authentication with a token
 * ``password``: Authentication with a username and a password
 * ``openid`` : Authentication using the protocol OpenID Connect

 Refer to the keystoneclient library documentation for more details about these plugins and their options, and for a complete list of available plugins.
-Please bear in mind that some plugins might not support all of the functionalities of :program:`openstack`; for example the v3unscopedsaml plugin can deliver only unscoped tokens, some commands might not be available through this authentication method.
+Please bear in mind that some plugins might not support all of the functionalities of :program:`fibostack`; for example the v3unscopedsaml plugin can deliver only unscoped tokens, some commands might not be available through this authentication method.

 Additionally, it is possible to use Keystone's service token to authenticate, by setting the options :option:`--os-token` and :option:`--os-endpoint` (or the environment variables :envvar:`OS_TOKEN` and :envvar:`OS_ENDPOINT` respectively).
 This method takes precedence over authentication plugins.